-This will help you create a feasible list when the time comes so you can schedule your daily tasks at optimal times of the day.
+This will help you create a feasible list so that when the time comes you can tackle your daily tasks at optimal times of the day.
 For example, schedule intensive tasks when your energy is the highest and you’re the most attentive.

 A great way to figure this out is to note the tasks and activities you engage in regularly and how you feel while doing them.
 Write down the time of the day or moments when you consciously or otherwise give in to multitasking or other unproductive habits.

 Are you most productive in the early hours of the day or are you a night owl?
 Do you feel the need to multitask in a bid to accomplish more in less time?
 Are you always carrying over tasks to the next day, week, month and year?